ATFusion: An Alternate Cross-Attention Transformer Network for Infrared and Visible Image Fusion: Methodology

 \subsection{Loss Function}

-Since the proposed ATFuse is trained in an unsupervised end-to-end manner, the choice of loss function greatly affects the fusion performance.
-Considering the different imaging mechanisms of IV images, the loss function of the proposed method makes sure that the fusion results can preserve sufficient details and salient information.
-The loss function of our ATFuse can be defined as:
+Since the proposed ATFusion is trained in an unsupervised end-to-end manner, the choice of a loss function greatly affects the fusion performance.
+Considering the different imaging mechanisms of IV images, the loss function of the proposed method must ensure that the fusion results can preserve sufficient details and salient information.
+The loss function of our ATFusion can be defined as:

-where ${L}_{pixel}$ and ${L}_{texture}$ represent the pixel loss and texture loss, respectively. $\gamma$ is a hyperparameter to balance these two loss terms.
+where $\mathcal{L}_{pixel}$ and $\mathcal{L}_{texture}$ represent the pixel loss and texture loss, respectively. $\gamma$ is a hyperparameter to balance these two loss terms.

-Motivated by \cite{tang2022piafusion}, the texture detail of an image can be represented by maximum aggregation around the gradients.
+Motivated by \cite{tang2022piafusion}, the texture details of an image can be represented by maximum aggregation around the gradients.
 Thus, the texture loss is designed to regulate the gradients in the fused image as follows:

-where $\nabla$ represents the Sobel operator, which is used to calculate the gradient. $\Vert \cdot \Vert_1$ represents the $l_{1}$-norm.
-H and W denote height and width respectively. $max\{,\}$ represents the element-wise maximum selection.
+where $\nabla$ represents the Sobel operator, which is used to calculate the gradient, $\Vert \cdot \Vert_1$ represents the $\ell_{1}$-norm, $H$ and $W$ denote the height and the width of the image, respectively, and $max\{\cdot,\cdot\}$ indicates the element-wise maximum operator.

-It is known that maximum value selection-based pixel loss weakens the importance of pixels in one of the source images, while the average pixel loss may reduce the saliency of fusion results.
+It is known that the maximum value selection-based pixel loss weakens the importance of pixels in one of the source images, while the average pixel loss may reduce the saliency of fusion results.
 Therefore, to achieve a better compromise between the preservation of important information and the enhancement of salient information, we adopt a segmented pixel loss function to train the proposed framework.
-In this work, the importance of a pixel is defined as the product of the pixel value and its gradient value as
+In this work, the importance of a pixel, $\hat{p}$, is defined as the product of the pixel value and its gradient value: